 UK Release Date – TBC

-Police deputy Ray (Miles Doleac) isn’t a nice guy.
-When he’s not selling meth to the local addicts, he’s spending time with an underage girl from the local high school.
-She isn’t exactly shy about doing favours for the residents to say the least.
-But the seedy side of life is something Ray could care less about, and he doesn’t have time for real crime fighting.
-In fact he ridicules his partner Lucas about the idea.
-But when the girl shows up dead his amoral ways start to catch up with him.
-The two other bodies at the scene are also a big problem.
+Police deputy Ray (Miles Doleac) isn’t a nice guy to say the least.
+When he’s not selling crystal meth to the local addicts he’s spending time with an underage girl from the town high school.
+She isn’t exactly shy about doing favours for the residents for some reason.
+But the seedy side of life is something Ray could care less about, and he doesn’t have time for any real crime fighting.
+He even ridicules his partner Lucas for caring about the idea of law and order.
+But when same the girl shows up dead his amoral ways start to catch up with him.
+The identity of two other bodies at the scene may be an ever bigger problem.

 When it’s discovered that a US Congress member’s daughter is amongst the dead, the Federal Government are called in to investigate.
-Two FBI agents Vaughn (James Callis) and Sarah (Christiane Seidel) are soon sticking their oar in, bringing their whole tech support and forensics team with them.
-As you’d expect the local cops and the Bureau clash almost immediately, with plenty of suspicious behaviour from the sheriff’s department coming to light.
-It seems like a typical scenario as the Feds come across a larger problem under the seemingly tranquil countryside location.
+Two FBI agents Vaughn (James Callis) and Sarah (Christiane Seidel) are soon sticking their oar in where it’s not wanted.
+They’ve even brought their whole tech support and forensics team with them.
+As you’d expect the local uniforms and the Bureau suits clash almost immediately.
+Plenty of suspicious behaviour from the sheriff’s department also comes to light as they poke around.
+It a fairly typical scenario as the Feds come across a larger problem under the seemingly tranquil countryside location.

-Ray is trying to balance time with his wife and children with the nefarious side of his day job, while Vaughn is a recovering alcoholic attempting to fix child custody problems after a past of domestic violence.
-If you wanted a highly strung murder mystery, then prepare to wade through all of this superfluous material to get to it.
-Two protagonists on either side of the investigation should have been interesting, but instead it drags the story down at every opportunity.
-When an investigator from the US Attorney’s Office shows up to put more pressure on the agents, even they have a history involving Vaughn’s abusive past.
+Ray is trying to balance time with his wife and children with the nefarious side of his day job.
+Meanwhile Vaughn is a recovering alcoholic attempting to solve child custody problems after a past of domestic violence.
+If you want a highly strung murder mystery, then be prepared to wade through all of this superfluous material to get to it.
+Two protagonists on either side of the investigation should have been interesting, but instead the story drags its heels at every opportunity.
+Later on an investigator from the US Attorney’s Office shows up to put more pressure on the agents.
+But somehow they also have a history involving Vaughn’s abusive past.

-Even the villain of the piece ‘big’ John Dawson (William Forsythe) spends too much time discussing his grandson’s football team ambitions instead of just being sinister and underhanded.
-In terms of acting he’s definitely the strongest cast member, although nobody here is particularly bad as a whole.
+Even the villain of the piece ‘Big John’ Dawson (William Forsythe) spends too much time discussing his grandson’s football team ambitions instead of just being sinister and underhanded.
+In terms of acting talent he’s definitely the strongest cast member, although nobody here is particularly bad on the whole.
 When the real drama arrives there are some good moments; when they finally stop talking about their family problems.
-William Sadler shows up as the Sheriff to chew the scenery for a couple of appearances, although Jeff Fahey as Ray’s father gets a grand total of one cameo moment.
-The problem is that the characterisation isn’t really that compelling, and often relies on clichés like corrupt Southern lawyers, self loathing alcoholics and overly religious families.
+William Sadler shows up as the Sheriff to chew the scenery for a couple of scenes, although Jeff Fahey as Ray’s father gets a grand total of one cameo moment.
+The problem is that the characterisation isn’t very compelling, often relying on clichés like corrupt Southern lawyers, self loathing alcoholics and overly religious families.

-It all needs trimming right down.

-Things are at their most interesting when it gets to the real meat of the storyline, and measures are being taken to remove evidence or get rid of people who are a liability.
-But this isn’t well paced at all, and the rambling, meandering narrative takes an hour just to reveal Big John’s evil mansion.
+It all needs trimming right down since things are at their most interesting when it gets to the real meat of the storyline.
+Particularly when measures are being taken to get rid of people who are a liability or to destroy evidence.
+But this isn’t well paced at all.
+The rambling, meandering narrative takes an hour just to reveal Big John’s evil mansion.
 There’s too much padding all round whether it’s the redundant romantic scenes or the constant sports discussion.
-Cutting this down to a clean 90 minutes would probably recover a reasonably engaging, if unoriginal thriller.
+Cutting this all to a clean ninety minutes would probably uncover a reasonably engaging, if unoriginal thriller.
 It’s not badly made, the cinematography is often moody and it has some solid performances.
-But in this bloated condition there’s not really any way to get invested.
+But in this bloated state there’s no way to ever become invested.